Mineric/C-Language-Notes/Arrays & Pointers.md

 ## Array are treated as pointers.
-## Array can be access be dereferencing operators * and will return the first element inside the array.
+## Array can be access by dereferencing operators * and will return the first element inside the array.

 Pointers can be also treated as array.